zuiko21/minimOS/architecture.md

 Note that, for compatibility reasons, *the Kernel still provides legacy **character**- oriented I/O*, as mere interfaces setting a fixed single-byte *block size* prior to calling the generic block routines.

+Note that, while driver format for kernels *up to 0.5.1* (totally **incompatible** with those for 0.6 and beyond) *might* provide some compatibility for **8-bit drivers *on 16-bit kernels***, this is no longer the case.
+However, making them 16-bit-savvy should be pretty straightforward, as should be adapting *character-oriented* older drivers.

 At boot time, the *initialisation* routine of each registered driver is **unconditionally** called -- if not needed, must point to an existing *Return from Subroutine* instruction.